ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Introduction

+These interconnected issues of data granularity and linguistic focus are particularly pronounced in the Portuguese context.
+Existing datasets suffers from a several limitations, as the few works that attempt to identify hate speech for specific protected groups contains only dozens or hundreds of labeled samples, fail to include benign text about minorities to serve as non-toxic counterexamples, and remains confined in the social media domain, whose linguistic patterns differ markedly from other contexts where toxicity manifests, such as news commentary or transcribed dialogues \citelanguageresource{de2017offensive, leite-etal-2020-toxic, vargas-etal-2022-hatebr}.
+These omissions and reliance on a single domain fundamentally limit a model's ability to distinguish genuine hate from mere discussion, and prevent the training and evaluation of minority-aware toxicity detection models, highlighting the necessity of better Portuguese classifiers and benchmarks.

-To address this gap, in this work we introduce ToxSyn-PT, a large-scale synthetic dataset for Portuguese hate speech detection that enables both binary classification and fine-grained identification of targeted minority groups.
-Comprising 53,274 LLM-generated samples annotated for toxicity, discourse type, and target group, ToxSyn-PT spans nine legally protected communities, including racial, religious, gender, and ability-based categories, currently underrepresented in Portuguese resources.
-To our knowledge, it is the first corpus in Portuguese explicitly designed to support multi-label hate-speech classification across minority targets.
-The dataset is produced via a controlled generation four-stage pipeline as illustrated in Figure \ref{fig:proposed_pipeline}, ensuring broad coverage of both overt and subtle hate expressions while balancing label frequencies and rhetorical variation.
+In this work, we introduce ToxSyn-PT\footnote{\href{https://huggingface.co/datasets/AKCIT/ToxSyn-PT}{https://huggingface.co/datasets/AKCIT/ToxSyn-PT}}, a large-scale Portuguese dataset addressing minority hate speech detection.
+Comprising 53,274 LLM-generated samples annotated for toxicity, discourse type, and minority group, ToxSyn covers nine protected communities, including racial, religious, gender, and ability-based categories, all underrepresented in existing resources.
+Furthermore, the dataset is composed by toxic samples (harmful texts against minority groups), non-toxic samples (positive and neutral sentences referencing minority groups) and neutral samples (texts not referencing any minority groups).
+To the best of our knowledge, it is the first corpus in Portuguese explicitly designed to support hate-speech detection across multiple protected groups.

-We assess the effectiveness of ToxSyn-PT by fine-tuning established classifiers on the dataset and evaluating them on both binary toxicity detection and multi-label group classification tasks.
-Despite being trained exclusively on toxicity directed at minority groups, the models generalize robustly to broader forms of hate speech, including general insults and offensive content unrelated to demographic identity.
-This suggests that the linguistic patterns learned from minority-targeted hate extend to more universal expressions of toxicity.
-The dataset is publicly available at \href{https://huggingface.co/datasets/ToxSyn/ToxSyn-PT}{Hugging Face} to facilitate further research on synthetic data and low-resource hate speech detection.
+We evaluate the effectiveness of ToxSyn by fine-tuning open-source models and testing them on toxic vs. non-toxic classification and minority-targeted toxicity detection.
+The results show that Portuguese toxicity detection models are strongly domain-dependent, performing well within their training domain but showing substantial degradation in out-of-domain settings.
+This finding highlights the need for robust, balanced, and minority-aware datasets to achieve reliable generalization across diverse linguistic domains and demographic targets.